Pebaz/dock/README.md

 ## Notes

-Dock doesn't work well with nested functions because function bodies are not evaluated until they are called.
+* Dock doesn't work well with nested functions because function bodies are not evaluated until they are called.
 What this means is that if you want to docment a nested function, Dock won't be able to generate docs for it since it can only see the objects that are within the module's global scope or can be introspected off of a given class.

+* The `@dock` decorator should be placed before any other decorators on top of the function although this may be customized depending how the other decorators transform the function.
+Dock's decorator just needs to add a `__dock__` attribute to the function/class.

+* Functions that have arguments that don't have type hints won't show up in the generated output.
+It is assumed that if Dock is being used with a function, that function needs to have proper type hints.